ReactiveX: History

-Reactive Extensions (Rx) was created by the Cloud Programmability Team at Microsoft around 2011, as a byproduct of a larger effort called Volta.
+Reactive Extensions was created by the Cloud Programmability Team at Microsoft around 2011, as a byproduct of a larger effort called Volta.
 It was originally intended to provide an abstraction for events across different tiers in an application to support tier splitting in Volta.
 The project's logo represents an electric eel, which is a reference to Volta.
 The extensions suffix in the name is a reference to the Parallel Extensions technology which was invented around the same time; the two are considered complementary.

 The initial implementation of Rx was for .NET Framework and was released on June 21, 2011.
 Later, the team started the implementation of Rx for other platforms, including JavaScript and C++.
 The technology was released as open source in late 2012, initially on CodePlex.
-Later, the code moved to GitHub.
+Later, the code moved to GitHub and has been ported to several other languages, including Go, Java, Kotlin, PHP and Rust.